Underoos: History

-Underoos were developed as a product idea in 1977 by an independent entrepreneur, Larry Weiss, who obtained licenses for the four major comic character groups (DC Comics, Marvel Comics, Hanna-Barbera, Archie Comics) which included Superman, Batman, Shazam, Wonder Woman, Supergirl, Spider-Man, and Captain America.
+Underoos were developed as a product idea in 1977 by an independent entrepreneur, Larry Weiss, who obtained licenses for the four major comic character groups (DC Comics, Marvel Comics, Hanna-Barbera, Archie Comics), which included Superman, Batman, Shazam, Wonder Woman, Supergirl, Spider-Man, and Captain America.

 The product idea was first offered to Hanes, but was rejected.
 Scott Paper company pursued development, but ultimately decided to not market the product.
 Fruit of the Loom had been engaged as supplier of the blank underwear and another vendor engaged to apply transfers.
 Informed of Scott Paper Company's decision to not market this novel product, Fruit of the Loom inquired if they would be permitted to market the product, now fully developed.
 Weiss agreed, and in 1978 Fruit of the Loom bought Underoos.

 Early advertisements for the brand featured images of boys and girls in wrestler poses with the marketing slogan "When the color lasts, and the fit lasts, and the quality lasts, and the joy lasts, it's got to be Underoos...the underwear that's fun to wear."

 The product was tested in three markets including the New York Metropolitan area.
 Retailer and consumer demand was so strong the product was immediately expanded to national distribution.

-Fruit of the Loom has licensed out the Underoos brand name to Bioworld, which is currently making Underoos in adult sizes.
+Fruit of the Loom licensed out the Underoos brand name to Bioworld, which made Underoos in adult sizes.
+By the end of 2020, Underoos was selling out its existing stock.
+Its homepage changed to a thank-you notice to customers in 2021.